len-sla/rp2040pico-w_BME680/README.md

 - The BME68X sensor is likely an environmental sensor for measuring temperature, humidity, pressure, and gas resistance.

 ## 5. Future Enhancements
 - DMA at the moment is not working properly

-- Security considerations:
+-

-  - Implement TLS for MQTT connections
-  - Develop authentication mechanism for MQTT client
+t
 - Scalability:
   - Design for multiple sensor support
   - Implement efficient data aggregation before transmission
+  - try to implement TinML where trained quantised 7bit tflight model will predict for example
+  - cloud coverage based on preassure, temperature and humidty
+  - model trained on historical data for particular place

   - ![### source-result ](th-1521998814.jpg)